Oil rebounds on robust economic data

 Meanwhile, escalating tensions between Saudi Arabia and India continued.
 Indian state refiners plan to buy 36% less oil from Saudi Arabia in May than normal, three sources said.

-Reporting by Bozorgmehr Sharafedin in London, additional reporting by Shu Zhang and Sonali Paul in Singapore; editing by Kim Coghill and Jason Neely
+Reporting by Bozorgmehr Sharafedin in LondonAdditional reporting by Shu Zhang and Sonali Paul in SingaporeEditing by Jason Neely and David Goodman

 Our Standards: The Thomson Reuters Trust Principles.